 - Let the jars rest: After water bath processing, the jars of marmalade must sit undisturbed at room temperature for 24 to 48 hours (1 to 2 days) in order to completely cool and reach the correct consistency.
 Just let them be.

-Do you need any special tools for making and canning marmalade?
+Special tools for making and canning preserves

 You absolutely don't need any special equipment to make marmalade, but I highly recommend purchasing a canning kit like this one from Ball on Amazon or the Bernardin kit on Amazon, which contains everything you need to process and seal your jars of homemade preserves (namely a big pot for processing jars, a rack that fits in the pot, a non-reactive funnel, a magnetic lid lifter, a tool for measuring headspace and removing air bubbles, and jar lifter tongs).